Black Screen When/After Installing Graphics Card Driver [Fix]

 In this article, we have listed a few troubleshooting steps to help you resolve the black screen after installing the graphics card driver problem in Windows 10.

 How do I fix the black screen when installing graphics card driver?

-Once you have uninstalled the GPU driver, reboot the computer and check if the black screen issue is resolved.
+Once you have uninstalled the GPU driver, you can reboot the computer to reinstall the drivers and resolve black screen after installing graphics card issue.

-Next, open your GPU manufacturer website and download the latest version of the GPU driver.
+Next, open your GPU manufacturer’s website and download the latest version of the GPU driver.
 For Nvidia GPU, download and install Nvidia GeForce Experience to install the required drivers.

 If the black screen after installing the graphics card driver Windows 10 issue occurs again, reinstall the drivers in Safe Mode.

 1.2.
 Reinstall the GPU driver in Safe Mode